WearYourDictionary/wear-your-dictionary-blogger-theme/README.md

 ## Usage

-- The theme is designed for use with Blogger (Blogspot) and can be customized through the Blogger dashboard.
+- The theme is designed for use with Blogger (Blogspot) and can be customized through the Blogger dashboard & HTML editor.
-- For more advanced customization, you can edit the HTML and CSS directly through the "Edit HTML" option in the Blogger theme settings.

 ## License